History of US Broadcasting Abroad

 Legal Challenge:

-A case was filed in the US courts challenging the
+- A case was filed in the US courts challenging the legality of the order .

 International Reactions: